CityOfZion/neo-dev-portal/tutorials/2023-07-05-neo3-boa-writing-a-fungible-token-contract-using-python/index.md

     return True
 ```

+Since the `transfer` method changes values on the storage, it can not be flagged as `safe`.

 ## 8. NEP-17 Event

 The NEP-17 standard defines a single event called `Transfer` that must be triggered when a transfer occurs.